Probing Stochastic Ultralight Dark Matter with Space-based Gravitational-Wave Interferometers: Detection with A Single Detector

-In Fig.~\ref{fig:sensitivity}, we present the projected sensitivities of space-based GW detectors LISA, Taiji and TianQin on $d_g$ with a $95\%$ detection rate and a $5\%$ false alaram rate, along with the $2\sigma$ constraint from the final results of MICROSCOPE.
-The sensitivities correspond to the boosted velocity distribution with $\cos^2\iota=1$.
+In Fig.~\ref{fig:sensitivity}, we present the projected sensitivities of space-based GW detectors LISA, Taiji and TianQin to $d_g$ with a $95\%$ detection rate and a $5\%$ false alarm rate, along with the $2\sigma$ constraint from the final results of MICROSCOPE~\cite{PhysRevLett.129.121102}.
 The noise parameters adopted for the three GW detectors are summarized in Appendix~\ref{noise psd}.
-Since GW experiments are sensitive to the composition-independent effect, directly probing $d^*_g$, while MICROSCOPE are sensitive to the composition-dependent effect, probing a linear combination of $d^*_g(d_{\tilde{m}}-d_g)$ and $d^*_gd_e$, we assume that all coupling parameters except $d_g$ are zero to ensure a comparison.
-As illustrated, LISA will approach the constraint given by MICROSCOPE, and Taiji will improve the constraint by a factor of $1.85$ around $4\times10^{-17}$~eV.
-Note that the sensitivity is inversely proportional to the square root of the observation time if it is shorter than the coherence time of ULDM, as evident in Eq.~(\ref{1d stoch sensitive}), and it improves as $T^{1/4}$ if $T>\tau_c$~\cite{PhysRevA.97.042506,PhysRevD.97.123006,nakatsuka2022stochastic}.
-Thus, considering the one-year observation time we used and the potential for longer mission lifetimes, the sensitivities derived here is conservative.
+The solid lines correspond to the sensitivities of $X$ channel when the sensitive axis aligns with the direction of motion of the solar system in the galactic-rest frame, assuming a one-year observation time.
+As illustrated, with a one-year observation time, LISA will approach the constraint given by MICROSCOPE, and Taiji will improve the constraint by a factor of $1.7$ around $4.2\times10^{-17}$~eV, demonstrating the potential of GW detector to probe ULDM.